 - Bring electrical power and service to Indian land and the homes of tribal members.

-Along with other DOE national labs, Sandia National Laboratories (SNL) provides critical support to the Tribal Energy Program.
-SNL’s primary role is to provide technical assistance to DOE headquarters and field offices in support of tribal energy initiatives, and to conduct renewable energy resource and technology options assessments.
+Along with other DOE national labs, Sandia National Laboratories provides critical support to the Indian Energy Program.
+Sandia’s primary role is to provide technical assistance to DOE headquarters and field offices in support of Indian energy initiatives, and to conduct renewable energy resource and technology options assessments.

-Sandia also manages the Tribal Energy Program’s student internships.
-These summer internships allow Native American college upperclassmen and graduate students to help support Tribal Energy Program efforts through participation in technical projects.
-Interns join a cross-disciplinary team at SNL and interact with renewable energy staff, Native American Tribes, and the Lab’s American Indian Outreach Committee to execute the program’s activities.
+Sandia also manages the Indian Energy Program’s student internships.
+These summer internships allow Native American college upperclassmen and graduate students to help support Indian Energy Program efforts through participation in technical projects.
+Interns join a cross-disciplinary team at Sandia and interact with renewable energy staff, Native American Tribes, and the Lab’s American Indian Outreach Committee to execute the program’s activities.